 Nutrient Deficiencies

-The kind of soil your plant is put into plays a big part in its health.
+The type of soil in which your plant is planted plays a significant role in its health.
 While issues regarding nutrients are not as common as the first two subheads, they do happen.

 Plants lacking certain nutrients may show whitening or yellowing of the leaves.
 The plant nutrients that are most affected include:

-• Nitrogen: Adding fertilizers such as bat guano can help correct nitrogen deficiency.
+- Nitrogen: Adding fertilizers, such as bat guano, can help correct a nitrogen deficiency.

-• Phosphorus deficiency is treatable with proper fertilizers, such as alfalfa meal.
+- Phosphorus deficiency is treatable with the proper use of fertilizers, such as alfalfa meal.

 Disease

-This category is another common cause or medium for tiny white spots on tomato plant leaves.
+This category is another common cause or medium for the development of tiny white spots on tomato plant leaves.

-Various conditions, including high humidity, poor drainage, and poor air circulation, cause plant diseases.
+High humidity, poor drainage, and low air circulation can lead to plant diseases.
 Lack of sun, cooler temperatures, and excessive watering can also be factors.

 1. Septoria Leaf Spot